Jesubots/2017-Jesubots-Website/README.md

 ### Have a Question?

-Email max.goeke0@gmail.com for any bugs or support.
+Email maxgoeke@amdg.rochursths.edu for any questions or concerns.

 #### Built by Max Goeke